ubc-biodiversity-bioinformatics/Genomics_and_Bioinformatics_Workshop/Intro_to_bioinformatics.md

 ## Intro to bioinformatics
 Learning Objectives:\
 By the end of this workshop you should be able to:
-- describe the different types of sequnecing that exist \
+- Describe the different types of sequnecing that exist \
 - Explain the pros and cons of these types of sequencing \
 - Understand what would be the best types of sequencing for a given project objective \